bbepis/XUnity.AutoTranslator/README.md

 Recursion has an important side effect for other prefix/postfix callbacks, and that is that they will always be called if you make a recursive load call in your callback, even if you indicate through the `Complete` method that they should not be called.
 So if, in your scenario, it is important to avoid this, you must disable recursion.

+`DisableRecursionPermanently` disables recursion permanently for all subscribers to the ResourceRedirection API no matter who calls it.
+This is a game-wide setting that should be decided upon between plugin developers rather than by the hand of the individual.

+These options exists only because it is not currently known whether or not having recursion enabled gives the best experience to plugin developers.

 ### Implementing an Asset Redirector
 Here's an example of how a resource redirection may be implemented to hook all `Texture2D` objects loaded through the `AssetBundle` API: